Matthias Vanden Gheyn: Legacy

 As with many composers, Vanden Gheyn's musical contributions were rediscovered long after his death.
-The rediscovery was made solely by Xavier-Victor-Fidèle vanElewyck (1825–1888), an ardent music lover who had studied law at the University of Leuven and remained in the city.
+The rediscovery was made solely by Xavier-Victor-Fidèle van Elewyck (1825–1888), an ardent music lover who had studied law at the University of Leuven and remained in the city.

 In 1860, Van Elewyck began researching the sacred music in the Southern Netherlands in the 17th and 18th centuries.
-During lectures, he learned from older choir members of St. Peter's Church about the virtuoso VandenGheyn.
-VanElewyck's curiosity led him to interview descendants of VandenGheyn and older town residents.
-In seven months, his research recollected important events in VandenGheyn's life and identified 51 instrumental compositions from various places.
+During lectures, he learned from older choir members of St. Peter's Church about the virtuoso Vanden Gheyn.
+Van Elewyck's curiosity led him to interview descendants of Vanden Gheyn and older town residents.
+In seven months, his research recollected important events in Vanden Gheyn's life and identified 51 instrumental compositions from various places.
 He published a booklet in 1862 titled Matthias van den Gheyn, le plus grand Organiste et Carillonneur belge du XVIIIc siècle, et les célèbres fondeurs de cloches de ce nom depuis 1450 jusqu' à nos jours [Matthias van den Gheyn, the Greatest Belgian Organist and Carillonist of the 18th century, and the famous bell founders of this name from 1450 to the present day].
-As the title suggests, in this study he exalts VandenGheyn to the greatest musician known to the Southern Netherlands in the 18thcentury.
+As the title suggests, in this study he exalts Vanden Gheyn to the greatest musician known to the Southern Netherlands in the 18th century.
 He paid particular attention to the eleven preludes for carillon, which he discovered in two manuscripts.
-He considered one of these to be the original written by VandenGheyn.
+He considered one of these to be the original written by Vanden Gheyn.

-Van Elewyck's admiration prompted him to copy most of the works he attributed to VandenGheyn.
+Van Elewyck's admiration prompted him to copy most of the works he attributed to Vanden Gheyn.
 He submitted them to the Royal Conservatory of Brussels and published a great deal in 1877.
-By then, the number of works he attributed to VandenGheyn grew to 100.
-Thanks to the tireless work of VanElewyck, the reputation of VandenGheyn began to resonate in his hometown.
-When between 1851 and 1904 the Leuven Town Hall was filled with statues of famous persons from Leuven, Brabant and Belgium, a niche was reserved for VandenGheyn.
+By then, the number of works he attributed to Vanden Gheyn grew to 100.
+Thanks to the tireless work of Van Elewyck, the reputation of Vanden Gheyn began to resonate in his hometown.
+When between 1851 and 1904 the Leuven Town Hall was filled with statues of famous persons from Leuven, Brabant and Belgium, a niche was reserved for Vanden Gheyn.
 He is the only musician to adorn the façade.
-Without VanElewyck's persistent research, Matthias VandenGheyn would only be a footnote in music history and most of his musical works would undoubtedly have been lost.
+Without Van Elewyck's persistent research, Matthias Vanden Gheyn would only be a footnote in music history and most of his musical works would undoubtedly have been lost.

 The legacy of Vanden Gheyn's music rests mainly in his eleven carillon preludes.
 They represent a rare insight into the carillon music of the 18th century, an era from which few manuscripts have been preserved.
-Although some of the preludes were published by VanElewyck, these editions contained many errors, which were not properly corrected until the holograph (clearly written in VandenGheyn's own script) was discovered in 1995.
-VandenGheyn's carillon preludes have been part of the standard repertoire since the early 1900s.
-Staf Nees famously nicknamed VandenGheyn "the Bach of the carillon".
+Although some of the preludes were published by Van Elewyck, these editions contained many errors, which were not properly corrected until the holograph (clearly written in Vanden Gheyn's own script) was discovered in 1995.
+Vanden Gheyn's carillon preludes have been part of the standard repertoire since the early 1900s.
+Staf Nees famously nicknamed Vanden Gheyn "the Bach of the carillon".